-Blind nail at a 45 degree angle through the tongues.
-It will be easier IF HOLES ARE PRE-DRILLED IN THE TONGUES.
+Blind nail at a 45° angle through the tongues.
+It will be easier if holes are pre-drilled in the tongues.
 Nail 1" to 2" from the ends and every 4" to 6" along the sides.
-It will be necessary to blind nail the next 2 rows.
-A brad nailer with 1" to 1-3/8" brads can also be used to blind nail and no pre-drilling is needed.
-Continue the installation using an engineered wood-flooring stapler, using recommended staples.
+It will be necessary to blind nail the next two rows.
+A brad nailer with 1" to 1-3/8" brads can also be used to blind nail, and no pre-drilling is needed.

+Continue the installation using an engineered wood flooring stapler, using recommended staples.
 Staple flooring 1" to 2" from ends and every 4" to 6" along the edge tongues.
 See notes in floating section for end joint spacing and starting additional rows.